-Complete a secondary head to toe examination.
+To complete a secondary head to toe examination the rescuer should start at the head and work down toward the feet.
 After completing the secondary exam, non-life-threatening injuries (i.e. splinting) can be treated.

 Team Marking

 The marking sheet is usually divided into three major categories with marking for each function allotted on the seriousness of an error or omission.